vy538/idea-generator/README.md

 3. User can log in using Google authentication
 4. User clicks "Generate" to spin for new random ideas
 5. User can switch between English and Traditional Chinese
+6. Ideas are automatically translated between English and Chinese
-6. Logged-in users can save favorite idea sets by clicking the heart icon
+7. Logged-in users can save favorite idea sets by clicking the heart icon
-7. Gallery page showcases illustrations with generated idea tags
+8. Gallery page showcases illustrations with generated idea tags
-8. Enlarged view available for illustrations in the gallery on all devices
+9. Enlarged view available for illustrations in the gallery on all devices
-9. Favorites page allows users to view and manage their saved idea sets
+10. Favorites page allows users to view and manage their saved idea sets
-10. Mobile users can access navigation options via a hamburger menu
+11. Mobile users can access navigation options via a hamburger menu
-11. Logged-in users with invite codes or admin status can access the "Add Idea" page
+12. Logged-in users with invite codes or admin status can access the "Add Idea" page
-12. Logged-in users can upload their own creations based on generated ideas
+13. Logged-in users can upload their own creations based on generated ideas
-13. Admin users can access the admin panel for managing ideas and users
+14. Admin users can access the admin panel for managing ideas and users
-14. Admins can generate, copy, and cancel invite codes for users
+15. Admins can generate, copy, and cancel invite codes for users

 ## Technologies Used

 - React
 - TypeScript
 - Firebase (Authentication, Realtime Database, Storage)
+- Azure Translator API
 - react-i18next
 - styled-components
 - Material-UI
 - react-responsive
 - react-tabs
+- axios
 - Netlify

 ## Future Improvements